CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Experiments

-\paragraph{Tasks and Datasets}
+\subsubsection{Tasks and Datasets.}

-We primarily evaluate the proposed architecture on video prediction tasks, where one or multiple initial frames are provided and the task is to predict subsequent frames.
-We use two datasets of different scales and complexity: 1) \textbf{BAIR.} The BAIR dataset~\citep{unterthiner2018towards, ebert2017self} is a toy benchmark designed for single-frame conditional video generation.
-It contains 43K training videos and 256 evaluation videos, depicting a robot arm pushing objects within a static camera view.
-We train our models at a resolution of $64 \times 64$.
-2) \textbf{Kinetics-600.} The Kinetics-600 dataset~\citep{carreira2018short} is a large-scale collection of diverse real-world videos spanning 600 human action categories.
+We evaluate CanvasMAR on video prediction tasks, where one or more context frames are given and the goal is to forecast subsequent frames.
+Our experiments span three datasets of increasing scale and complexity: 1) \textbf{BAIR.} The BAIR dataset~\cite{unterthiner2018towards, ebert2017self} is a toy benchmark containing 43K training videos and 256 evaluation videos of a robot arm pushing objects within a static camera view.
+2) \textbf{UCF-101}.
+UCF-101~\cite{soomro2012ucf101} is a moderate-scale real-world dataset with over 13{,}000 clips across 101 human action classes.
+3) \textbf{Kinetics-600.} The Kinetics-600 dataset~\cite{carreira2018short} is a large-scale collection of diverse real-world videos spanning 600 human action categories.
 It contains approximately 400K training clips and serves as a challenging benchmark for large-scale video generation.
-For this dataset, we train at $128 \times 128$ resolution.
-We evaluate all models using the Frechet Video Distance (FVD)~\citep{carreira2018short} metric on $64 \times 64$ resolution videos, following the conventional evaluation protocol~\citep{zhou2025taming}.
-Generated videos larger than this resolution are bilinearly downsampled for evaluation.
+Since UCF-101 is typically used for conditional generation without context frames~\cite{zhou2025taming}, which CanvasMAR does not currently support (see clarification in~\cref{sec:conclusion}), we report comparisons only against the baseline method we implemented.
+For BAIR and Kinetics-600, we provide system-level comparisons with prior art.
+See Appendix~\ref{app:details} for more details.